OlekantseM/studentportal/README.md

 # Student Portal 🚀

 A web-based student management system built with ASP.NET Core.
-Allows students register for a course, to log in and view their grades, and admins to manage student grades.
+Allows students to register for a course, to log in and view their grades, and admins to manage student grades.

 ## Features
 - Student login and dashboard